aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/vectorization/image-vectorization-examples/_index.md

 ## **How to Convert Raster Image to Vector Graphic**

 There are two types of images: vector and bitmap.
 Which type you use will depend on the situation.
 A bitmap is a two-dimensional array that maps colors to pixels at a particular location.
 A raster image is a much larger file than a vector one.
 Raster formats are suitable for photographs or pictures with color gradients.
 But one of their main disadvantages is the losing quality when scaling.
 Vector graphics allow you to scale images without losing quality and can sometimes significantly reduce their size.
 The best suited for the vector format are logos, icons, page layouts, maps, graphs, line arts, illustrations.
+Image Vectorization is the process of converting a raster image to vector graphics - the Bezier curves, splines and lines.

-This article considers a few C# examples that demonstrate the  [ImageVectorization](https://apireference.aspose.com/svg/net/aspose.svg.imagevectorization) functionalities and the effect of configuration properties on the vectorization result.
+This article considers a few C# examples that demonstrate the  [ImageVectorization](https://apireference.aspose.com/svg/net/aspose.svg.imagevectorization) functionalities and the effect of configuration properties such as TraceSimplifier, TraceSmoother and PathBuilder, on the vectorization result.

+For the [ColorLimit](https://apireference.aspose.com/svg/net/aspose.svg.imagevectorization/imagevectorizerconfiguration/properties/colorslimit) property,  25 colours are available.
+You can choose the required number of colors depending on the situation.
+The default value is 25.
+The [ImageSizeLimit](https://apireference.aspose.com/svg/net/aspose.svg.imagevectorization/imagevectorizerconfiguration/properties/imagesizelimit) property sets the maximal dimension of an image determined by multiplication image width and height.
+The size of the image will be scaled based on this property.
+The default value is 1800000.

 **Note:** Aspose.Svg.ImageVectorization Namespace aims to implement image vectorization tasks, so the source image to the raster-to-vector conversion may accept bitmap formats such as {{%JPG%}}, {{%PNG%}}, {{%BMP%}}, {{%TIFF%}},  {{%GIF%}}, etc. The output image is a vector {{%SVG%}} file format.